cbpmanoel/mgin-front/README.md

 Provides a payment form for completing orders, including options for credit card payments.

+### **Reusable Components**

+- **ItemCard.vue**: Displays individual menu items with name, image, and price.
+- **SidePanel.vue**: Implements collapsible navigation for categories and the cart.
+- **ModalWindow.vue**: Provides a reusable modal component for actions like confirming orders or showing alerts.

 ---

 ## State Management

+The app uses **Vue 3 Composables** to modularize and reuse state management logic.
+Each composable focuses on a specific concern (e.g., cart, categories, images), simplifying both development and testing.

 ### **useCart Composable**